 On iOS, the drums are velocity sensitive, and acoustic kits offer different sounds depending on where the drum is struck.
 For example, tap the edge of a snare for a rim shot.

 Drummer gets its own section in the iOS Tracks picker, and also exists as a track option on macOS.
 It’s a smart audio loop creation tool, based on recordings of real drummers.

 To start, select a drummer and a style.
 Then turn on and off individual drums, and fiddle with the pads and sliders to refine what’s played.
 When happy with your loop, record it.
 (Drummer loops are rendered audio, note, not MIDI data.)

 Expert level: Songwriting

-Whether recording guitars or tapping out keyboard lines, use GarageBand’s 'Tracks' view to copy and paste from your best performances or cover up errors.
+Whether recording guitars or tapping out keyboard lines, use GarageBand’s ‘Tracks’ view on iOS/the tracks area on macOS to copy and paste from your best performances or cover up errors.

 Don’t imagine pros avoid this – plenty of songs that sound ‘live’ in fact use individual notes taken from dozens of performances.

 If you record a MIDI instrument (such as a synth, drum machine, or Smart Instrument), individual notes can be adjusted by moving or resizing them on the piano roll.